martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 p(u | y, \theta) = \frac{p(u|\theta) p(y | u, \theta)}{p(y)},
 $$

 where $u$ are the values of the GP at the inducing points, and $\theta$ are hyperparameters like lengthscales and variances.
-In general, when the likelihood is non-Gaussian, we cannot solve this equation analytically.
+In general, when the likelihood is non-Gaussian, we cannot find the distribution on the left hand side analytically.
 So what do we do?
 Variational inference considers the following KL-divergence:

 $$
 KL[q(u | \eta) || p(u|y, \theta)].